Exam diet for students [tips you can adopt]

 Per 100g of glucose yields 9.4kg of ATP.
 With a single fatty acid in a triglyceride molecule?
 10.5kg.

 These fatty acids convert to ketone bodies and distribute to different tissues including more importantly neurons in the brain.
-And are an alternative fuel source.
+And are an alternative fuel source to glucose.

 One reason why ketone bodies has a higher yield versus glucose is because the latter requires 10 steps and enzymes before becoming acetyl-CoA.
 This is not accounting for energy requirements to synthesize the enzymes that catalyses the reactions at each step yet.
 The diagram below illustrates my point.